EventStore/documentation/CONTRIBUTING.md

 Other directors inside `/docs` include:
 - `clients`: documentation for current and legacy clients
 - `cloud`: Kurrent Cloud documentation
-- `server`: EventStoreDB documentation imported from the server repository
+- `server`: KurrentDB documentation imported from the server repository
-- `http-api`: EventStoreDB HTTP API documentation imported from the server repository
+- `http-api`: KurrentDB HTTP API documentation imported from the server repository
 - `samples`: imported code samples for the client SDKs, server, and HTTP API

 Directories with imported code like `server`, `http-api`, and `samples` are generated on build and should not be edited manually.
 They are also listed in `.gitignore` and won't be committed to the repository.